neuro4ml/neuro4ml.github.io/Week_2/4-Synapse_Models.md

 However, when synapses are modelled with detail ion channel dynamics and spatial structure, things can get more interesting.
 Shunting inhibition is a good example.

 In shunting inhibition, a spike causes a local increase in conductance but with a reversal potential near to the resting potential.
 This means that on its own in the absence of other inputs, you wouldn't observe any effect on the membrane potential.
 However, it will reduce the effect of an excitatory synapse on the [dendrite](#neuron) while having no effect on an excitatory synapse on the [soma](#neuron) or on a different dendritic branch.
-This means that it can have a selective, divisive effect on excitatory inputs, something you wouldn’t easily be able to achieve otherwise.
+This means that it can have a selective, divisive effect on excitatory inputs, something you wouldn't easily be able to achieve otherwise.

 ```{figure} figures/synapse-modelsPicture11.png
 :label: excite